rax-maas/ceres-tenant-routing-service/README.md

 - install Redis locally (can be found here [https://redis.io/download])
 - Run `redis-server` from the command line to start redis
 - You can access redis with `redis-cli`

+If you have docker installed, alternatively, you can use [`test-infrastructure`](https://github.com/racker/ceres-test-infrastructure) repository to install and run `Kafka`, `InfluxDB` and `Redis`.
+Please follow instruction from that repository to install them.